Please note: ELFI customer service will have adjusted holiday hours on 12/28/24 and 12/31/24. Please click the button the learn more.

 2) What loan terms do you offer?

-Lenders may offer repayment terms anywhere from five to twenty years.
-Longer terms mean smaller monthly payments but higher long-term interest costs, and vice-versa.
+Lenders typically offer repayment terms ranging from five to twenty years.
+Choosing a longer term typically lowers your monthly payments but may increase the total interest you pay, whereas shorter terms often lead to higher monthly payments with potentially lower overall interest costs.
 If your goal is to reduce your overall loan costs, a shorter loan term may be the better option.
 Carefully weigh how much you can afford to pay each month and then assess what a feasible loan term would be based on your budget.

 3) What is the minimum or maximum amount that can be refinanced?